 The Operations side is led by Chris van Dal and looks after Octopus Cloud and all of our internal infrastructure.

-The Octopus Advisory team is made up of folks who are experts on CI/CD.
+The Octopus Solutions team is made up of folks who are experts on CI/CD.
 They don't just know Octopus, but many of the other tools in our ecosystem, and all of the issues that can crop up with DevOps automation and software delivery in general.
 They are split between the US and the UK and are led by Bob Walker.

 This team does a bit of everything, but in general: